kubernetes/kubernetes/federation/README.md

     12. `destroy`: destroy-federation + destroy-clusters
     13. `redeploy-federation`: just redeploys the federation components.

-2. Add a `release` phase to run as part of Kubernetes release process that copies only a part of the `build.sh` script that's relevant to the users into the release.

-3. Continue with `destroy` phase even in the face of errors.
+2. Continue with `destroy` phase even in the face of errors.

    The bash script sets `set -e errexit` which causes the script to exit at the very first error.
 This should be the default mode for deploying